The total number of connected wearable devices worldwide is expected to exceed 1.1 billion by 2022.

 - Location-sensing tech

-It’s noted that a triple growth rate is forecast for immersive experiences and location-sensing technology.
+It’s worth noting that a triple growth rate is a forecast for immersive experiences and location-sensing technology.

 We will see a 3x growth rate in areas like immersive experiences and location-sensing technology, showing an intent to improve customer touchpoints with 1:1 interactions.